 Who we are

-Proximus is a telecommunications company operating in the Belgian and international markets.
-We are the leading national provider of telephony, internet, television and network-based ICT services.
-Our high-quality interconnected fixed and mobile networks offer access anywhere and anytime to digital services and data, as well as to a broad offering of multimedia content.
-We are investing in future-proof networks and innovative solutions, creating the foundations for sustainable growth.
+We are the leading Belgian provider of telephony, Internet, television and network-based ICT services through our Proximus and Scarlet brands.
+Our advanced interconnected fixed and mobile networks offer access anywhere and anytime to digital services and data, as well as to a broad offering of multimedia content.
+We invest in future-proof networks and innovative solutions, creating the foundations for sustainable growth.

 We put the customer at the heart of everything we do.
-Our aim is to deliver the best customer experience and to simplify the customer journey by offering accessible and easy to use solutions.
+Our aim is to provide the best customer experience.
+The customer journey must be as simple as possible, with accessible and user-friendly solutions.

 We contribute to the economic, social and environmental development of the society in which we operate.